 Colorado returned to the win column with a hard-fought 29-22 victory over Texas.
-Eric Bieniemy scored three touchdowns, including the go-ahead touchdown with 5:57 to play.
+Eric Bieniemy scored three touchdowns on the day, including the go-ahead touchdown with 5:57 to play.
 For the game, Bieniemy rushed for 99 yards, while his backfield mate, fullback George Hemingway, posted 76 yards rushing on only seven carries.

 The Buffs took their first lead of the game midway through the second quarter with an 11-play, 75-yard drive capped by an Eric Bieniemy two-yard touchdown run.
 A second Pollak field goal just before half, this time from 25 yards out, cut the Buffs’ lead to 14-13 at the break.

 The third quarter was all Texas.
 The Longhorns kept possession for 12:17 of the quarter, allowing the Buffs only five offensive plays.
 Still, Texas could only post one score, a two-yard run by Phil Brown.
-The score remained 19-14 a few moments later, though, when a two-point conversion pass fell incomplete.
+The score made it 19-14, with the score remaining there a few moments later when a two-point conversion pass fell incomplete.

 The game still in doubt, the Colorado defense did not allow Texas past its own 40-yard line on the Longhorns’ final two possessions.
 The first ended when defensive lineman Garry Howe tackled Gardere for a loss on fourth down.
 After a Tom Rouen punt rolled dead at the Texas three yard line, as senior linebacker Alfred Williams sacked Texas quarterback Peter Gardere for a safety with 29 seconds to play.

 When, in 2010, linebacker Alfred Williams was elected to the College Football Hall of Fame, one of the games which stood out in his mind was the 1990 Texas game.
 Williams told CUBuffs.com about the pivotal fourth quarter: